Bosnia and Herzegovina - Country Commercial Guide

 Principal Business Associations

-The American Chamber of Commerce in BiH (AmCham BiH) was established in 2001 as a nonprofit, independent association with the role of advancing the interests of U.S. and other foreign usinesses in BiH.
+The American Chamber of Commerce in BiH (AmCham BiH) was established in 2001 as a nonprofit, independent association with the role of advancing the interests of U.S. and other foreign businesses in BiH.
 AmCham BiH plays an important role in improving the business climate in BiH and promoting high standards of business practices.
-AmCham BiH brings together companies and organizations, including: law and consultancy firms; consumer goods and service providers; public relations, marketing and advertising companies; information technology companies; non-profit and educational organizations; engineering and construction firms; pharmaceutical companies; food and beverage producers; manufacturers of tobacco products; and various financial institutions.
-AmCham’s activities include advocacy on members’ behalf in addressing issues impacting their ability to conduct business in BiH; lobbying for legislation that is in accordance with European Union and international standards; and organizing regular meetings for members to discuss issues of interest.
+AmCham BiH’s approximately 130 members are primarily U.S. or U.S-linked companies and organizations.
+The organization’s activities include policy advocacy on members’ behalf to address issues impacting their ability to conduct business in BiH; lobbying for legislation that is in accordance with EU and international standards; programs to increase business integrity and provide promising young employees with leadership training; and organizing regular meetings for members to discuss issues of interest.

 The Foreign Investors Council (FIC) was established in 2006 as a non-profit business association, representing the interests of foreign businesses in BiH.
-FIC members come from different sectors including metal industry, mining, construction, legal and financial services, oil and energy, trade, banking, telecommunications, food and beverage production, and others.
+FIC has about 70 members from a variety of countries.
 FIC objectives include the improvement of the investment and business environment in BiH and the promotion of communication and cooperation between the business council and BiH authorities.

-There are also several local Chambers of Commerce on the state, entity, and canton administrative levels.
-The Chambers of Commerce represent member companies’ interests with government related to adopting and amending economic laws, regulations, and programs.
+There are also numerous local Chambers of Commerce on the state, entity, and canton administrative levels.
+The Chambers of Commerce represent member companies’ interests with governments including providing advice related to adopting and amending economic laws, regulations, and programs.

 Limitations on Selling U.S. Products and Services